Design of Distributed Controller for Discrete-Time Systems Via the Integration of Extended LMI and Clique-Wise Decomposition: INTRODUCTION

 In this paper, we propose a novel method for designing distributed controllers for discrete-time systems, leveraging both the continuous-time clique-wise decomposition method \cite{watanabe2024convex} and extended LMI techniques \cite{de2002extended, de1999new, pipeleers2009extended}.
-First, we present an explicit formulation of the clique-wise decomposition method by directly applying our previous work on continuous-time systems \cite{watanabe2024convex}.
-Next, we introduce a new convex LMI formulation by applying the discrete-time clique-wise decomposition method to extended LMIs.
-This approach is then applied to $H_\infty$ controller synthesis.
-Finally, the efficacy of the proposed methods is validated through numerical examples, which shows that the proposed method outperforms existing methods \cite{geromel1994decentralized, de2002extended, watanabe2024convex}.
+First, we present an explicit formulation of the clique-wise decomposition method based on our previous work on continuous-time systems \cite{watanabe2024convex}.
+Next, we present a new convex LMI formulation, and appliy it to $H_\infty$ controller synthesis.
+Finally, the efficacy of the proposed methods is validated through numerical examples, demonstrating their superiority over existing methods \cite{geromel1994decentralized, de2002extended, watanabe2024convex}.

-The main contribution of this paper is the derivation of a new LMI condition via the integration of the clique-wise decomposition method and extended LMI methods \cite{de2002extended,de1999new,pipeleers2009extended}, shown to be less conservative than existing methods.
+The main contribution of this paper is the derivation of new, less conservative LMI conditions than existing clique-wise decomposition and extended LMI methods, which cannot be obtained through a straightforward combination of these approaches.
 Note that the formulations do not structurally restrict Lyapunov matrices, and such LMI formulations cannot be derived for continuous-time systems, to the best of authors' knowledge.

 The paper is organized as follows.
 We present the target system and problem formulation in Section \ref{sec: problem statement}.
-Section \ref{sec: preliminaries} provides preliminary lemmas.
-Section \ref{sec: main result} presents our main result: the integration of the clique-wise decomposition method with extended LMIs.
+Section \ref{sec: preliminaries} provides preliminary lemmas, including the discrete-time formulation of the clique-wise decomposition method \cite{watanabe2024convex}.
+Section \ref{sec: main result} presents our main result: the derivation of a new LMI condition.
 Our proposed method is extended to the $H_\infty$ control in Section \ref{sec: Hinf}.
-Numerical examples for $H_\infty$ problem are given in Section \ref{sec: numerical examples}.\\
+Numerical examples for $H_\infty$ problem are given in Section \ref{sec: numerical examples}.